hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 ~> **NOTE:** In v3.0 of `azurerm` a new or updated Kusto Cluster will only allow your own tenant by default.
 Explicit configuration of this setting will change from `trusted_external_tenants = ["MyTenantOnly"]` to `trusted_external_tenants = []`.

 * `zones` - (Optional) Specifies a list of Availability Zones in which this Kusto Cluster should be located.
-Changing this forces a new Kusto Cluster to be created.

 ---